Biography

 - Summary

-- The central research question for work package three is, `What is the nature of risk in internet usage for disabled individuals who are deemed to pose a risk to children?"
+- The central research question for work package three is, What is the nature of risk in internet usage for disabled individuals who are deemed to pose a risk to children?
 Work package three is meso-level focussed and qualitative in nature.
 It examines key social actors in the lives of children and adults with disabilities that moderate and affect the risk posed to children through the internet.
-The Arts and Social Sciences Benefactions Fund awarded 1300euros to the dissemination plan for the project in 2023.
+A grant was awarded for dissemination of the project results.
+Grant awarded was 1300euros.

 - Funding Agency